 The ETT is an employer-paid tax.
 Employers subject to ETT pay one-tenth of 0.1 percent (.001) on the first $7,000 in wages paid to each employee in a calendar year.
 The tax rate is set by statute at 0.1 percent (.001) of UI taxable wages for the employers with positive UI reserve account balances and employers subject to Section 977(c) of the California Unemployment Insurance Code.
 The maximum tax is $7 per employee, per year ($7,000 x .001).

 The State Disability Insurance (SDI) program provides temporary benefit payments to workers for non-work-related disabilities.
 SDI tax also provides Paid Family Leave (PFL) benefits.
 PFL is a component of SDI and extends benefits to individuals unable to work because they need to care for a seriously ill family member or bond with a new child.

-California PIT is a tax levied on the income of California residents and on income that nonresidents derive within California.
+California Personal Income Tax (PIT) is a tax levied on the income of California residents and on income that nonresidents derive within California.
 The EDD administers the reporting, collection, and enforcement of PIT wage withholding.
 The Franchise Tax Board (FTB) and the EDD administer the California PIT program for the Governor to provide resources needed for California public services, such as schools, public parks, roads, health, and human services.

 California PIT is withheld from employees’ pay based on the Employee’s Withholding Allowance Certificate (Form W-4 or DE 4) on file with their employer.
 There is no taxable wage limit.
 Please refer to the PIT withholding schedule.
 The tax rate withheld is based on the employee's Form W-4 or DE 4.
 There is no maximum tax.